kwame-mintah/nextjs-project-installation-dashboard/README.md

 This is an web application for automating the installation of multiple software packages by creating shell scripts (`.sh`) and configuration files (`.config`), that include the packages to install at a pinned version.

+> [!NOTE]
+>
+> This repository was created within Azure DevOps and is now being mirrored to this GitHub [repository](https://github.com/kwame-mintah/nextjs-project-installation-dashboard).
+> Source of truth will always be the Azure DevOps [repository](https://dev.azure.com/k-space/uow/_git/uow-frontend-app).
+Please see [Terraform](https://dev.azure.com/k-space/uow/_git/uow-infrastructure-terraform)[^1]
+> repository for deploying the application to Azure Web Apps.
+Alternatively, if running locally the [Backend service][^2] must also be running to accept API requests.

 ## Getting Started

 1. First install the node packages for this project